gingerleib/outdoor-recreation/README.md

 4. Blue bike stations
 5. Public Department of Conservation (DCR) and Recreation pools

 #### Do not delete any data, as many files are used to support the shapefiles.
 You will see in the instructions of the notebook which specific files are used and their exact file path.
+The data is already cleaned, and does not require any pre-processing.

 #### Location Layers for Study Area
 MPO Boundaries from [Mass Dot](https://geo-massdot.opendata.arcgis.com/datasets/mpo-boundaries?geometry=-75.888%2C41.541%2C-67.544%2C42.964)